fnalways/Olares/docs/manual/olares/market.md

 ::: tip Note
 Applications from different installation sources will generate corresponding tabs in **My Olares** for easier application management.
 :::

+## Purchase paid applications

+You can purchase paid applications directly from the Olares Market.
+The payment process requires coordination between your computer, the LarePass mobile app, and a cryptocurrency wallet (such as MetaMask).

+### Prerequisites

+Before you begin, ensure that you have completed the following tasks:
+- **Cryptocurrency wallet**: You have installed a browser wallet extension (for example, MetaMask) and the wallet has sufficient balance to cover the app cost and gas fees.
+This guide uses MetaMask as an example, but you may use other supported wallets.
+- **LarePass mobile app**: You have installed the LarePass app on your phone and logged into the same account as your computer.

+### Step 1: Initiate purchase and identity verification

+1. Open the Olares Market.
+2. Search for the target paid app, click **Get**, and then click **Buy**.
+3. In the **Verify payment access** popup window, click **Verify now**.
+4. Open your LarePass mobile app:

+    a.
+Review the request popup titled **Authorize payment access**.

+    b.
+Click **Confirm** .

+### Step 2: Confirm order

+1. After successful verification, return to the app page on your computer and click **Buy** again.
+2. The **Verify purchase request** prompt will appear on your computer.
+Click **Verify now**.
+3. Check your LarePass mobile app again:

+    a.
+Review the request popup titled **Authorize purchase**.

+    b.
+Click **Confirm**.

+### Step 3: Complete payment via wallet

+1. Return to the app page on your computer and click **Pay**.
+2. The browser will automatically open **MetaMask** (or your connected wallet extension).
+3. Review the amount in the wallet popup, and then confirm and approve the transaction.
+4. Wait for the blockchain to confirm the transaction.
+Once the payment is successfully completed, you can proceed to install the application by clicking **Install**.

 ## Install applications